gapotchenko/adhoc-file-signer/source/client/README.md

 ```

 For the command to succeed, `adhoc-sign-tool` must know the server URL and API
 key.
-These can be passed as command-line options, or alternatively provided via
+These can be passed as `--server` and `--api-key` command-line options, or alternatively provided via
 the environment variables:

 - `GP_ADHOC_FILE_SIGNER_SERVER` — the server URL, e.g.